Saengerkrieg12/pointshop-documentation/docs/02_Items/01_Properties.md

 **Required:** No
 **Type:** <span class="type">String</span>
-**Description:** Attaches the clientside model to this attachment on the player if this item is added as a hat.
+**Description:** Defines which model attachment to use for clientside model positioning.

     ITEM.Attachment = 'eyes'